 ROS generation assessment in treated groups:

-The cell-permeant 2′,7'-dichlorodihydrofluorescein diacetate, (H2DCFDA), is generally used to detect the generation of reactive oxygen species (ROS) intermediates like hydrogen peroxide, hydroxyl radical (HO•), nitric oxide (NO), singlet oxygen (1O2), autooxidation etc. The change in green fluorescence is measured using excitation/emission wavelengths of 500/520 nm for DCF.HEK 293 Cells, exposed to IC50 concentrations of CM and MPT (27 and 14 μM) for 48 hrs showed considerableenhance in intracellular ROS as the green colour emission rises in both the cases.
+The cell-permeant 2′,7'-dichlorodihydrofluorescein diacetate, (H2DCFDA), is generally used to detect the generation of reactive oxygen species (ROS) intermediates like hydrogen peroxide, hydroxyl radical (HO•), nitric oxide (NO), singlet oxygen (1O2), auto-oxidation etc. The change in green fluorescence is measured using excitation/emission wavelengths of 500/520 nm for DCF.HEK 293 Cells, exposed to IC50 concentrations of CM and MPT (27 and 14 μM) for 48 hrs showed considerableenhance in intracellular ROS as the green colour emission rises in both the cases.